HiDeoo/starlight-videos/docs/src/content/docs/demo/collection-video-b.md

 ---
-title: Collection Video
+title: Collection Video B
 video:
   type: collection-video
   link: https://www.example.com
-  collection: astro
+  collection: b
 ---

 This is a video in a collection.